double16/MidlandCode-C1-Java/03 - Spring Boot/Lesson/05 - Static Content.md

 Be careful adding `index.html`.
 It will take the place of other things that would return from `http://localhost:8080/`, such as the REST HAL browser.

-For a modern JavaScript single-page application we'll use [JHipster](https://www.jhipster.tech) later on.
+For a modern JavaScript single-page application we'll add a project for Angular that is created using the Angular CLI and integrate that with our Spring Boot build.